Glidias/Asharena/README.md

 Asharena
 ==========

-A WIP 3d gladiatorial/sandbox/open-world rpg game example using the Ash framework ( http://github.com/nadako/Ash-HaXe ) and Ash3D boiler-plate( http://github.com/Glidias/ash3d ).
+A WIP 3d gladiatorial/sandbox/open-world rpg game example using the Ash framework ( http://github.com/nadako/Ash-HaXe ), Ash3D boiler-plate( http://github.com/Glidias/ash3d ) and a (currently Flash-based) LOD terrain engine ( http://github.com/Glidias/alternterrain ) to support large terrain environments.

-Basic core component/system & boilerplate game logic/collisions are all coded in Haxe (which can act as a base for other target platforms..), but any engine/platform-dependant implementations (rendering, particles, bridging, etc.) are currently coded in pure Flash/AS3, currently targetting Alternativa3D engine, for this.
+Basic core component/system & boilerplate game logic/collisions are all coded in Haxe (which can act as a base for other target platforms..), but any engine/platform-dependant implementations (rendering, particles, bridging, etc.) are currently coded in pure Flash/AS3, currently targetting Alternativa3D engine.
 It's possible to use externs in Haxe, but accessing alternativa3d namespaced items for Alternativa3D isn't easy to do, and so having a means to deliver the final output through Flash/AIR is still the best option.
-After all, I already have a LOD terrain engine in Alternativa3D ( http://github.com/Glidias/alternterrain ) that is integrated into the sandbox.

 Some files to take note: